We should see lots of elegant Little Gulls. Photo: James Lidster

 Day 7: The oldest protected areas in Estonia is Järvselja forest.
 In 1924 it was decided to maintain a part of the intact forest area as a sample of virgin forest, which today includes trees up to 40 metres high and over 200 years old.
 Being able to wander through such an ancient landscape is a reward in itself, but we also may be treated to sightings of some of the many woodpeckers and other forest birds that live here.
 Later in the afternoon we’ll visit Taevaskoja, a magnificent valley with steep Devonian sandstone riverbanks, dry boreal pine forest and valley of the River Ahja, which is home to some fascinating plants, including Alternate-leaved Golden-saxifrage.
 We can also expect to see Kingfisher here.
 Night near Tartu.

-Day 8: There may be time for some local birding before we return to Tallinn in time to catch our flights home.
+Day 8: There may be time for some local birding before we return to Tallinn airport where the tour ends.